 Suffolk County Council has recently completed a structural assessment of Bridge Farm Bridge on the A1088 north of Stowlangtoft.
-The assessment has indicated that the bridge is unable to carry full highway loading safely and has concluded that a 7.5T Structural Weight Restriction needs to be applied to protect the structure and ensure the safety of highway users.
+The assessment has indicated that the bridge is unable to carry full highway loading safely and has concluded that a 7.5T Structural Weight Restriction needs to be applied to protect the structure and ensure the safety of highway users, pending reconstruction of the bridge.

 It has been agreed that the exemption permit scheme for the existing environmental weight limit that is in place along the A1088 between Ixworth and the A14 will remain, to allow wider use of the A1088 outside of the structural weight restriction at the bridge.
 However, the permit does not grant any holder an exemption to the structural weight restriction at the bridge, and any highway users in a vehicle with a gross vehicle weight in excess of 7.5T will need to use the signed alternative lorry routes that avoid crossing the bridge.